-- you leave your employer, - you turn 65, - · you die, - you cancel the cover, - you withdraw all monies from your Super Savings Corporate Accumulation account, - you no longer satisfy the eligibility conditions for Income Protection cover, - your period of Unpaid Leave or parental leave exceeds 24 months, - the date you cease employment with your Australian based employer while overseas, - the policy issued to the Trustee is cancelled or terminated for any reason, - you start duty in the military services of any country (except the Australian Armed Forces Reserve as long as you are not on active duty outside Australia), - Contribution Inactivity your Super Savings - Corporate Accumulation account has not received an Eligible Contribution in the last 12 months or more and you have not elected in writing to keep your cover1, or - Zero Account Balance the premium is due and there is not enough money in your Super Savings - Corporate Accumulation account to pay the premiums and the premiums remain unpaid for 4 months.
+- you cease employment with your employer, - you turn 65, - · you die, - you cancel the cover, - you withdraw all monies from your Super Savings Corporate Accumulation account, - you become a Casual employee, or you no longer satisfy the eligibility conditions for Income Protection cover - your period of Unpaid Leave or parental leave exceeds 24 months, - you cease employment with your Australian based employer while overseas, - the policy issued to the Trustee is cancelled or terminated for any reason, - you start duty in the military services of any country (except the Australian Armed Forces Reserve as long as you are not on active duty outside Australia), - you are Employed under a working visa and the term of the working visa expires, or you permanently depart Australia (whichever is earlier), - Contribution Inactivity your Super Savings - Corporate Accumulation account has not received an Eligible Contribution in the last 12 months or more and you have not elected in writing to keep your cover1, or - Zero account balance the premium is due and there is not enough money in your Super Savings - Corporate Accumulation account to pay the premiums and the premiums remain unpaid for 4 months.

 1. Where we have valid contact details, we will contact you advising the date your cover will stop.
-If you wish for your cover to continue even if no Eligible Contributions are made to your account for continuous periods of 12 months or longer, you can advise us in writing or visit australianretirementtrust.com.au/ keep-my-insurance.
+If you wish for your cover to continue even if no Eligible Contributions are made to your account for continuous periods of 12 months or longer, you can advise us in writing or visit australianretirementtrust.com.au/keep-my-insurance.
 Make sure you consider the impact of premiums on your account balance.